 A slope reinforced incorporating a uniaxial geogrid was evaluated, but access for importing the required free draining material for backfill or even just the aggregate for drainage was too difficult and costly.
 The use of the on-site soils for backfill quickly became the goal.
 The problem was the on-site soils contained a high amount of silt and clay and would not be suitable for a 2:1 (Horizontal: Vertical) slope when saturated.

-new innovative wicking geotextile was also considered.
+A new, innovative wicking geotextile was also considered.
 Testing of this new product that was conducted by Professor Xiong Zhang from the University of Alaska Fairbanks (2011) was reviewed in determining whether or not this would be an appropriate application for this product.
 The long term design strength and wicking ability were determined to be adequate for this site.

 2. WICKING GEOTEXTILE IN DESIGN